 Racial discrimination and poverty are intricately linked.
 We cannot effectively address poverty without actively recognizing and addressing racism.

-Research shows that in the retail industry, Black and Latino full-time workers earn 75 percent of the wages of their White peers, amounting to losses up to $7,500 per year.
-Additionally, Black and Latino workers are overrepresented in the positions with the lowest pay and least stability, and are more likely to be working poor than their White colleagues.
+Research shows that in the retail industry, Black and Latinx full-time workers earn 75 percent of the wages of their white peers, amounting to losses of up to $7,500 per year.
+Additionally, Black and Latino workers are overrepresented in the positions with the lowest pay and the least stability, and are more likely to be working poor than their white colleagues.

-Subprime lending is five times more prevalent in African American neighborhoods than in white neighborhoods.
-Even when income and credit rate are equal, African Americans are up to 34 percent more likely to receive higher-rate and subprime loans with a prepayment penalty than their similarly situated white counterparts.
+Subprime lending is five times more prevalent in Black neighborhoods than in white neighborhoods.
+Even when income and credit rate are equal, Black people are up to 34 percent more likely to receive higher-rate and subprime loans with a prepayment penalty than their similarly situated white counterparts.

 Long Term Benefits of the Safety Net

-The safety net is doing a lot to ensure people have food to eat and a place to sleep.
-Yet, these programs do more than just help struggling individuals meet basic needs.
-They produce long-term gains in improved health, educational achievement, employment and earnings.
+The safety net is doing a lot to ensure that people have food to eat and a place to sleep.
+Yet these programs do more than just help struggling individuals meet basic needs.
+They produce long-term gains in improved health, educational achievement, employment, and earnings.

-When people can meet their basic needs, they are better able to find stable employment, experience better health, and move up the economic ladder.
+When people can meet their basic needs, they are better able to find stable employment, experience improved health, and move up the economic ladder.

 But the safety net alone is not enough to end poverty and ensure economic mobility.
-There is a lot we can do to ensure people have the tools, support, and services they need to move out of poverty.
-Sound, responsible federal policies are essential.
+There is a lot we can do to ensure that people have the tools, support, and services they need to move out of poverty.
+Sound and responsible federal policies are essential.